mdorn/okta-dev-workshop/README.md

 ```

 - Your app is now running at http://localhost:8080
-- Login and click on "messages" to see your sending an access token to the API.
+- Login and click on "messages" to see your app sending an access token to the API.

+> **NOTE**: If you open Chrome Developer Tools (or equivalent in another browser) you can view the Network traffic and see that the access token is being sent as the `Bearer: ` value in the `Authorization` header.
+And view the JSON response returned from the resource server.

 # Hooks Exercise